Joshua-Bernard/Kendrick-Lamar/README.md

 ## Acknowledgements

 * Mentor [Oluwafemi Medale](https://github.com/omedale) for his guidance.

+* [Anthony O' Brien](https://github.com/omedale) for always pointing me in the right direction to solve my problems.

 * Code Institute tutors and staff for their easy to access course material.